se-edu/se-book/principles/lawOfDemeter/outcomes.md

-:trophy: Can explain law of demeter :three:
+:trophy: Can explain the Law of Demeter :three: